Estimated reading time: 4 minutes

 In some cases, this can have a significant impact on your business.

-With a criminal background check, you’ll be able to see if they have any arrests or warrants, or even a history of violent behavior.
+With a criminal background check, you can see if they have any arrests, warrants, or even a history of violent behavior.

 When it comes to providing a secure work environment, that responsibility falls on your shoulders.